jrmeier/crypto-data/README.md

 python -m venv .crypto-data
 pip install -r requirements.txt
 `

+# Usage

 The next thing you'll want to do is set up your cron jobs to run on every minute for `minute_cron.py` and daily for `daily_cron.py`.
 In these files, you'll need to set the location to save your daily csvs and the zipped files in their respective files.

-# Usage
+The daily_cron.py runs daily and opens the existing file if it exists, then it adds the daily csv file, then deletes the _daily csv file and zips the new archive.

 This pulls data from a the binance api, but it could easily be adapted for any others.
 It's set up to only save the most important data that's consumed by [fast_trade](https://github.com/jrmeier/fast_trade), which does the backtesting.
 These files are set up to save the date, close, open, high, low, volume.

+Check the [minute_cron.py](

 Example file: